Studland: History

 The existence of salt pans and salt workers at Studland is recorded in the Domesday Book of 1086.
-The current parish church, dedicated to the patron saint of sailors, St Nicholas, is built on the site of an earlier Saxon building which was destroyed by the Danes in the 9th century, and had itself been constructed on an earlier, possibly pre-Christian foundation.
+St Nicholas' Church, dedicated to the patron saint of sailors, is built on the site of an earlier Saxon building which was destroyed by the Danes in the 9th century, and had itself been constructed on an earlier, possibly pre-Christian foundation.
 Records from 1340 show that fishing was an important industry in Studland in the 14th century.
 In 1381 records show a castle existed on the cliffs at Handfast Point to the east of the village.
 By the 16th century this had been replaced with another castle, which existed until at least the 18th century when a blockhouse was added to it.
 Today nothing remains as the buildings were lost into the sea as a result of coastal erosion of the cliffs.
 The Royal National Institution for the Preservation of Life from Shipwreck stationed a lifeboat at Studland in 1826, but it was withdrawn in 1848.